dtr-org/unit-e/CONTRIBUTING.md

 as this makes review difficult.

-If a pull request is not to be considered for merging (yet), please prefix the title with [WIP].
+If a pull request is not to be considered for merging (yet), please prefix the title with `WIP:`.
 You can use [Tasks Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists) in the body of the pull request to indicate tasks are pending.

-If you continue to work in the pull request and it gets to a state where it's ready to be merged, remove the `[WIP]` and notify reviewers that it's ready to be reviewed for merge.
+If you continue to work in the pull request and it gets to a state where it's ready to be merged, remove the `WIP:` and notify reviewers that it's ready to be reviewed for merge.

 #### Features